GregRos/z.ahk/README.md

 # AHK gutils

-This repo contains a set of utilities for AHK.
-Some of these are function versions of commands and others do the same thing, but with a different interface.
+This repo contains a set of utilities for AHK. zSome of these are function versions of commands and others do the same thing, but with a different interface.

 Is partially unit tested in `test/gutils.test.ahk`